 Services offered: Books, DVDs, audio books, Public access computers, fax service, copier service, free WiFi, public bulletin board, kid’s play area, free magazines, Summer Children Program, 24-hour book drop, meeting area.
 Contact the library for more information.

-The Buffalo Public Library, the Buffalo Chamber of Commerce, the Buffalo Community Center and the Buffalo Senior Citizens Center form a combined center located on the I-45 East Frontage Road.
+The Buffalo Public Library, the Buffalo Chamber of Commerce, the Buffalo Civic Center and the Buffalo Senior Citizens Center form a combined center located on the I-45 East Frontage Road.

 1005 N. Hill Street